 - 1. Clear the area of bystanders and remove foreign objects from the machine and working area. - 2.
 Make sure there is enough room to back the tractor up to the trailer hitch. - 3.
 Start the tractor and slowly back it up to the hitch point. - 4.
-Connect the hydraulics.
-To connect, proceed as follows: - Use a clean cloth or paper towel to clean the couplers on the ends of the hoses.
+Connect the hydraulic. - Use a clean cloth or paper towel to clean the couplers on the ends of the hoses.
 Also clean the area around the couplers on the tractor.
-Remove the plastic plugs from the couplers and insert the male ends. - Be sure to match the pressure and return line to one valve bank. - Hoses have been labelled in a suggested order of priority from most used to least: (1) Wheels (2) Rollers (3) Transport (4) Wings (5) Jack - 5.
+Remove the plastic plugs from the couplers and insert the male ends. - Be sure to match the pressure and return line to one valve bank. - Hoses have be labelled in a suggested order of priority from most used to least: - (1) Depth (2) Wings 3) Transport (4) Jack - 5.
 Use the hydraulic jack controls to raise or lower the hitch to align with the drawbar.

-▲ IMPORTANT: Close the ball valve (if equipped) to prevent accidental operation of this circuit.
+▲ IMPORTANT: Close the ball valve to prevent accidental operation of this circuit.
 Ensure ball valve handle remains in closed position.